 Image 30 -Xray Elbow Showing Intercondylar Fracture of Humerus

-Xray of fracture of intercondylar region of humerus.
+Xray of fracture of the intercondylar region of the humerus.

-The fracture occurred following a motor vehicle injury and was open fracture.
+The fracture occurred following a motor vehicle injury and was an open fracture.

 Image 31 – Xray of Dislocation of Elbow Joint

-Xray of dislocation of elbow in 19 years old male.
+Xray of dislocation of the elbow in 19 years old male.